Orzo Pasta Salad

 - 10 grape tomatoes quartered

-- 3 sweet mini peppers, sliced (red, orange, and yellow, 1 each)
+- 1/3 cup sweet mini peppers sliced (red, orange, and yellow, 1 each)

 - 2 Tbs Fresh squeezed lemon juice

-- Cook the orzo pasta and put it in the fridge to cool.
+- Cook the orzo pasta according to package directions and and put it in the refrigerator to cool.
 (Takes about 9 minutes to cook)

 - Serve chilled

 Our recipe card software calculates these nutrition facts based on averages for the above ingredients, different brands, and quality of produce/meats may have different nutritional information, always calculate your own based on the specific products you use in order to achieve accurate macros for this recipe.